chad-syntax/railway-world/README.md

 A 3D interactive visualization tool for Railway infrastructure.
 This application renders your Railway services as structures in a Minecraft-inspired world and visualizes network traffic between services in real-time.

+This is a quick side project to re-familiarize myself with threejs and web graphics.
+I do not plan on maintaining this or adding much to it.
+In fact if I were to make this for real, I would probably try using godot.

 ## Features

 - Interactive 3D world with first-person controls (WASD + mouse look, Space/Ctrl to fly)